-As previously mentioned, different mathematical approaches to describe free-surface, pressurized and mixed flow in a unified framework have been developed to date and are still subject to many researches.
+As previously mentioned, different mathematical approaches to describe free-surface, pressurized and mixed flow in a unified framework have been developed to date and are still subject to many research.
 Shock-tracking methods consists in solving separately free-surface and pressurized flows through different sets of equations [12, 13].
 Rigid Water Column Approach treats each phase separately on the basis of a specific set of equations in focusing on the air behaviour [14].
 Nevertheless, such algorithms are very complicated and case-specific.
 Finally, the so-called shock-capturing approach is a family of method which computes pressurized and free-surface flows by using a single set of equations [8-11].
 In this paper, such an approach is used, based on the model of the Preissmann slot [15].

 In particular, this paper focuses on steady state flows which are of great interest for engineers.
 Design guidelines for many hydraulic structures specify indeed that specific critical steady states have to be addressed.
 Practitioners should then rely on robust and efficient 1D solvers suitable for each flow pattern (free-surface, pressurized and mixed) in order to evaluate situations in rivers, pipes and all the common hydraulic structures.
-Traditionally, computation of such steady states is performed with traditional methods for solving ordinary differential equation (ODE) [16], which require setting apart supercritical and subcritical flows and treat regime transitions in a particular way (see Section 2.2 for further details).
+Traditionally, computation of such steady states is performed with traditional methods for solving ordinary differential equation [16], which require setting apart supercritical and subcritical flows and treat regime transitions in a particular way (see section 2.2 for further details).
 These two features are their major drawback.
 Another method consists in discretizing the unsteady mathematical model by means of a shock-capturing finite volume method [17] and in computing the scheme over a sufficient number of time steps in order to converge on the steady state solution.
-Since a system of Partial Differential Equations (PDE's) is solved instead of an ODE, this method requires a pointless computational effort.
+Since a system of Partial Differential Equations (PDE's) is solved instead of an ordinary differential equation, this method requires a pointless computational effort.

 In this paper, a fast universal solver for 1D continuous and discontinuous steady flows in rivers and pipes is set up and assessed.
 Developments are initiated from an original unified mathematical model using the Saint-Venant equations and the Preissmann slot model.
 The model is suitable to handle unsteady free-surface, pressurized and mixed single-phase flow.
 This system of PDE's is then simplified under the assumption of steadiness and reformulated into a pseudo-unsteady equation for the flow area.
 The derived pseudo-unsteady formulation aims at keeping the hyperbolic feature of the complete set of equations.
-The equation is discretized by means of a shock-capturing finite volume scheme coupled with a flux vector splitting which exhibits robustness and simplicity.
+The equation is discretised by means of a shock capturing finite volume scheme coupled with a flux vector splitting which exhibits robustness and simplicity.
 Performance of the scheme is finally assessed by comparison with analytical results and with experimental results gained on a scale model built in the Laboratory of Structures Hydraulic of the University of Liège.

-2. MATHEMATICAL MODEL
+2. Mathematical Model

-2.1.
-Unsteady flow model
+2.1 Unsteady Flow Model

 The development of the universal solver is based on an original 1D mathematical model for mixed flow [5] which extends applicability of the Saint-Venant equations to pressurized flow.
+The Saint-Venant equations are derived from area-integrating Navier-Stokes equations [2] over the flow cross-section: